 We are very proud to have our own catering kitchen on the premises enabling our Catering Manager and Catering Assistant to offer a healthy, exciting and innovative menu.

 Lunchtimes are supervised by our Midday Supervisory Assistants.
-The School Admin Officer, Kate Waite, and Catering Manager Cynthia Ody are happy to discuss menus or a child’s particular dietary needs with parents.
+The School Admin Officer, Sarah Lovelock, and Catering Manager Cynthia Ody are happy to discuss menus or a child’s particular dietary needs with parents.

 How to Order Lunches